 Together with European zoos, Bristol Zoo is maintaining a population of black howler monkeys in human care.

-You find our black howler monkeys in the South American mixed species exhibit, which they share with our sloths and armadillos.
+You find our black howler monkeys in the South American mixed species exhibit, which they share with our armadillos.

 The mix of different species is enriching to the animals.
-All three species get on very well, they are acive at different times of the day (our sloths are nocturnal), and they share space as they would potentially in the wild.
+Both species get on very well, they are acive at different times of the day and they share space as they would potentially in the wild.

-Our male black howler monkey is very territorial and protective, not only of his howler females, but of the sloths & armadillos as well!
+Our male black howler monkey is very territorial and protective, not only of his howler females, but of the armadillos as well!

 You can find our black howler monkeys inside Monkey Jungle, opposite Gorilla Island